tweag/cooked-validators/CONTRIBUTING.md

 ### Environment

 We recommend using [Nix] to work on _Cooked Validators_.
 Our Nix integration provides everything one needs to contribute:

-- The environment `nix develop .#ci` contains the minimal software necessary to build and run it.
+- The environment `nix develop .#ci` contains the minimal software necessary to build and run _Cooked Validators_.

 - The environment `nix develop .#default` contains that plus everything needed for development, including [Haskell Language Server], [Ormolu], etc.